 A key point for some businesses will be whether to go for a cloud-based or a server-based console.
 The former is almost instantaneous to set up, and usually avoids any additional configuration of client devices.
 The latter will require more work by the administrator before everything is up and running, including configuring clients and the company firewall.
 However, it means that the entire setup is on the company’s own premises and under the administrator’s direct control.
 For smaller businesses with limited IT staff, cloud-based consoles might be an easier option.
 Please note that in a number of cases, manufacturers provide both cloud-based and server-based options for managing their products.
 References to console type here only relate to the specific product used in our tests.
 Please consult the respective vendor to see if other console types are available.

-Fortinet, G Data and Kaspersky use server-based consoles that will prove very familiar and straightforward for experienced Windows professionals.
-They could be used by the SME sector upwards.
-Please note that Fortinet has an additional cloud-based console for its FortiEDR product.
-Kaspersky offer a cloud-based console as an alternative to the server-based product.
+G Data uses a server-based console that will prove very familiar and straightforward for experienced Windows professionals.
+This could be used by the SME sector upwards.

 In business environments, and with business products in general, it is usual for products to be configured by the system administrator, in accordance with vendor’s guidelines, and so we invited all vendors to configure their respective products.